 The arsenal of world-class players to emerge from Spain this century is remarkable.
-From Andries Iniesta, , , to Xabi Alonso, each contributed to Spain’s international dominance from 2008 – 2012.
+From Andries Iniesta, Xavi, , to , each contributed to Spain’s international dominance from 2008 – 2012.
 With all that winning, it’s no wonder that most of the Spanish side’s most capped players emerged this century.

 With 180 caps and 23 goals, Sergio Ramos has excelled for the national side ever since his senior debut in 2005.
 Building on the confidence from Euro 2008, the physical right-back helped the team earn five clean sheets in its run-up to winning the 2010 .
 The engine and workhorse of the Spain defense, Ramos played every minute of Euro 2012 as he did in the prior World Cup, earning the team yet another taste of glory.